jabadymandry/github-flow/04-Database/01-SQLAlchemy-Recap/README.md

 # SQLAlchemy Recap

-Before going back to yesterday's `twitter-api` repository, let's create a brand new Flask app (without the factory pattern `create_app`) and:
+Before going back to yesterday's `twitter-api` repository, let's create a brand new Flask app (without the factory pattern `create_app`).
+Here is the list of what you will need (`don't install anything for now`, we'll do it together in a few moments) :

-1. Add [psycopg2](http://initd.org/psycopg/) to use PostgreSQL
+- Add [psycopg2](http://initd.org/psycopg/) to use PostgreSQL
-1. Use [SQLAlchemy](https://www.sqlalchemy.org/) as the ORM on top of PostgreSQL
+- Use [SQLAlchemy](https://www.sqlalchemy.org/) as the ORM on top of PostgreSQL
-1. Add [Alembic](http://alembic.zzzcomputing.com/) to manage schema migration with the [`Flask-Migrate`](http://flask-migrate.readthedocs.io/) package.
+- Add [Alembic](http://alembic.zzzcomputing.com/) to manage schema migration with the [`Flask-Migrate`](http://flask-migrate.readthedocs.io/) package.
-1. Deploy to Heroku
+- Deploy to Heroku

 ## PostgreSQL

-Head over to [postgresql.org/download/windows/](https://www.postgresql.org/download/windows/) and download the installer for PostgreSQL 10+.
-Run it.
+Head over to [postgresql.org/download/windows/](https://www.postgresql.org/download/windows/) and `download` the installer for `PostgreSQL 10+`.
+(`Don't install postgres` if you're using a `computer from Le Wagon`.
+It should be already installed.
+If not, install it) Run it.
 It will install:

 - the PostgreSQL Server
 - pgAdmin 4, a very useful GUI client to run queries and administrate the server
 - Command line tools, useful to install the `psycopg2` package

 The setup wizard will ask you for a superadmin password.
-Put something you can remember easily.
+Put something you can remember easily (usually `root`).

 You should leave the port as the default suggested value (`5432`), and choose `English, United States` as the default locale.

+After installation finished, `stack-builder` will open.
+Just `cancel`.
+We don't need to install other postgreSQL tools.

 ## Getting started

-Let's start a new repository from scratch:
+Let's start a new repository from scratch (this is the moment to install all our dependencies):

 ```bash
 cd ~/code/<user.github_nickname>